28 October 1957

 Eamonn surprised the popular entertainer and female impersonator on stage at London’s Prince of Wales Theatre during a curtain call of the musical, Hello, Dolly!

-A host of top names from show business pay tribute to Danny - including actors Barbara Windsor, Donald Sinden and Anna Neagle, and singer Frankie Vaughan.
+A host of top names from show business pay tribute - including actors Barbara Windsor, Donald Sinden and Anna Neagle, and singer Frankie Vaughan.

 5 December 1984